 Exemptions are optional and must be approved by the principal, parent, and student.
 There are no recommendations at the grade six or nine level.

 St. Francis of Assisi Middle School runs on a six-day timetable with 7 class periods per day.
 Our first bell rings at 8:48 in the morning and students are dismissed at 3:30 p.m.
 Every Monday the students are dismissed at 2:20 p.m. for Teacher Professional Development.

 Before and After School Hours

 The school doors are opened at 8:00 a.m.
-Students are expected to leave the school premises immediately after school, unless they are under the direct supervision of a teacher or watching a supervised activity.
+Students are expected to leave the school premises immediately after school unless they are under the direct supervision of a teacher or watching a supervised activity.

 In the case of secondary students, if the student resides greater than 2.4 km from the designated school, a subsidized City of Red Deer Transit Pass will be issued at no cost or the student must ride the charter bus (yellow) on an existing bus route.
 Students who do not qualify for transportation will be required to purchase a restricted pass for $47.00 per month from the school.
-An unrestricted transit pass is also available through the schools for a cost of $55.00 per month if families wish.
+An unrestricted transit pass is also available through the schools at a cost of $55.00 per month if families wish.

 Busing inquiries can be made at through the transportation department (403-309-8801).